FernandoCarazoMelo/drughelper/README.md

   getCHEMBLID.R: A function which collects the ID from CHEMBL database
   getDrugBankID.R: A function which collects the ID from DrugBank database
   main.R: script in which punctual issues are perform and temporal-function calling is done
-  formattingDrugName: A function which corrects a bad input for a drug name and returns the synonyms of the corrected name drug
   __out of folders:__
-  drugHelperMain.R: Main script of the proyect where the dataframe is being builded
   checkDrugSynonym: Main function of the proyect which the user will work with
-  formattingSynonymsTable: Function which create a new column with standarized synonyms
-  getPubChemSynonyms.R: A function which collects all synonyms for each drug from PubChem database
-  updateDrugsWithSynonyms.R: A script in which raw list of synonyms was included in the table
+  formattingDrugName: A function which corrects a bad input for a drug name and returns the synonyms of the corrected name drug